Discover the difference between three common skin blemishes.

 IDing a Skin Tag

-Cleveland Clinic describes a skin tag as “a narrow stalk of skin that bulges at the end.”
+Cleveland Clinic describes a skin tag as “a cluster of skin tissue extending out from a tiny stem.”
 They’re typically flesh-colored and often appear in places that experience friction or rubbing.
 The benign growths can occur on anyone at any age.
 While they can be bothersome at times, skin tags only require medical attention if they’re twisted, irritating, or bleeding.

 Quick Note:

-The internet is packed with “at home” removal tutorials for skin tags and cysts, but be wary of these quick and easy fixes.
+The internet is packed with “at home” skin tag removal tutorials, but be wary of these quick and easy fixes.
 Until you’re diagnosed by a doctor, you could be mistaking something more serious (like skin cancer) for a simple skin tag.

 IDing a Cyst

 Since cysts are usually benign, no treatment is necessary in most cases.
-However, Cleveland Clinic experts say that when cysts become inflamed, infected, or painful, they should be examined by a doctor.
+However, Cleveland Clinic experts say that you should always consult your healthcare provider when you find a new lump on your skin.
 But beware – cyst removal sometimes comes at the price of a scar.
 Some cysts can be opened and drained, while others can be excised.
 One option that doesn’t involve scarring is injecting the cyst with steroids, which decreases swelling and alleviates pain.

 Quick Note: